 Staking

-Staking allows you to delegate your testnet BTSG tokens to validators, helping secure the network.
+Staking allows you to delegate your testnet TBTSG tokens to validators, helping secure the network.
 On mainnet, staking earns rewards — on the testnet, it's a great way to learn the process.

 How Staking Works